ucsb-csw8/w23k/_announcements/week-02.md

 Week 5 is also when we will begin to work with Gradescope - since we are not using it yet, don't worry about it.

 In closing, here's something fun that you might explore if you are a fan of manga: [Manga Out of the Box](https://artsandculture.google.com/project/manga), a new offering from Google Arts and Culture.
-You can even draw your own manga character with help from Machine Learning (ML).
+You can even draw your own manga character on that website with the help from Machine Learning (ML).
+If you try it out, post your character on Piazza (start a thread "Manga Character" if it's not there yet).

 We wish you a nice weekend!